 - Whipador Images from Instagram

-While most Whipadors tend to share the physical characteristics of Whippets and Labradors, it’s important to remember that a Whipador is a Whippet and Labrador mix and not a pure breed.
-As a result, a Whipador could be a 50-50 mix and still look like a pure version of one of its parents.
+Many Whipadors tend to share the physical characteristics of Whippets and Labradors.
+However, it’s important to remember that a Whipador is a Whippet and Labrador mix and not a pure breed.
+Consequently, a Whipador could be a 50-50 mix and still look like a pure version of one of its parents.

 Having said this, the following descriptions of appearance are what you might expect to see in a Whipador.